 The Price above is for our oak cabinet with a medium stain.
 The cabinet pictured at the top with the Class 15 Singer is our cherry with a medium stain.
 Some of the bottom pictures show the oak cabinet with a medium and dark stain.

-Choose wood options below to see the incremental price difference for the cherry cabinet.
+Choose the wood options below to see the incremental price difference for the cherry cabinet.

 The cabinet comes with a heavy-duty powder-coated treadle.